MikeySaw/pokemon_generation/reports/README.md

 >
 > Answer:

 Our current code coverage for this course project is 31%.
-While this shows that a portion of our code is covered by tests, it's important to consider the context of a course project.
+While this shows that a portion of our code is covered by tests, it is important to consider the context of a course project.
 In educational settings, the emphasis is often on learning and understanding concepts rather than achieving high production-level metrics like code coverage.

 Nevertheless, striving to increase our coverage beyond 31% would still be beneficial.
 It allows us to practice writing more comprehensive tests, which can help in identifying and fixing potential issues earlier in the development process.
 This approach not only improves our understanding of testing methodologies but also contributes to producing more reliable and robust software, which is valuable even in a course project context.